saradfrz/python_utils/readme.md

 # Utils

 ## Project Description
-This project offers a collection of utility functions designed to standardize frequently used operations across various projects in multiple programming languages.
+This project provides a set of Python utility functions to standardize common operations across different projects.
 The functions in this project cover a variety of areas, including working with directories and files, logging, database connections, and more.

 With these utility functions, you can easily perform tasks such as creating directories, reading and writing files, setting up logging for your project, connecting to databases, and executing SQL queries.
 The functions are designed to be reusable and customizable, allowing you to tailor them to your specific needs.